ptalele/ptalele.github.io/_posts/2018-02-12-Spring-cloud-aws-s3-Intergration.md

 date: 2018-02-12
 ---

-# Integration with AWS S3 using spring cloud

 In this quick article, we’re going to explore the AWS support provided in the Spring Cloud platform – focusing on S3.

 #### What is AWS S3 Bucket?